Kids See Ghosts (album): Release and promotion

 On June 5, 2018, Cudi's manager Dennis Cummings announced a listening party for Kids See Ghosts in Los Angeles via Twitter, which was to be conducted a day prior to its release.
 Cudi announced on Twitter that the live stream of the listening party was intended to take place through WAV at 8 pm EST, simultaneously sharing a link to download the application.
 Following a series of unexplained delays alongside much frustration being caused, the listening party did not start until 1:50 am EST on June 8, 2018.
 It was unknown whether the live stream being delayed was because of a technical issue or Kids See Ghosts showing up late.
 The listening party was held by a bonfire at a secret location in Southern California, with Kids See Ghosts showcasing their merchandise at it.
-Attendees of the listening party included the Kardashian-Jenner clan, Quentin Miller of American hip hop duo WDNG Crshrs, rapper and singer Desiigner, and Trinidadian-American rapper Trinidad James.
+Attendees of the listening party included the Kardashian-Jenner clan, Quentin Miller of American hip-hop duo WDNG Crshrs, rapper and singer Desiigner, and Trinidadian-American rapper Trinidad James.
 Shortly after the party, videos circulated on social media of Dean completing the mixing of Kids See Ghosts.

 No music videos were released for the album or Ye.
 Kids See Ghosts made their live debut at the 2018 Camp Flog Gnaw Carnival, performing for 45 minutes inside a rectangular glass box that was floating above the stage.
 The duo went through a full performance of Kids See Ghosts, delivering the tracks in the order of the track list, and also performed a number of past collaborations, including "Welcome to Heartbreak" and "Father Stretch My Hands, Pt.
 1".
 West forgot several lyrics from his verses on "Reborn" and "Cudi Montage".
 During the first concert of West's gospel group the Sunday Service Choir on January 6, 2019, the group and him performed "Reborn" while Cudi was in attendance.
 Kids See Ghosts performed numerous tracks live at that year's Coachella Festival, including "Reborn" and "Freeee (Ghost Town, Pt.
 2)".
-In June 2020, Cudi shared a teaser for the album's CGI animated show of the same name.
+In June 2020, Cudi shared a teaser for the album's animated show of the same name.
 The clip used "4th Dimension" as its soundtrack, while the show is directed by Murakami.